ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 The dependencies required in the deployment may be different from the dependencies installed in the driver program (the one running Serve API calls).
-In this case, you should use a delayed import within the class to avoid importing unavailable packages in the driver.
+In this case, you should use a delayed import within the deployed class to avoid importing unavailable packages in the driver.
 This applies even when not using runtime environments.